 Monica Attard is Head of the Journalism faculty.
 She has been a journalist for more than 35 years, working much of that time at the ABC where she was a foreign correspondent, reporter and program host.
 Monica has hosted most of the ABC’s prime time current affairs programs, including PM, The World Today and Media Watch.
 She is the recipient of five Walkley Awards for Excellence in Journalism, an Order of Australia, and an Arts/Law degree.
 Monica is also the author of a best-selling book on the collapse of Soviet communism, called Russia: Which Way Paradise?
-She also facilitates Q and A style debates at corporate conferences and conducts interviews with leaders across many industries as part of her Facilitation business.
-Monica is a total news junky who’s advice to all students entering Macleay College to study journalism is to immerse themselves in the world of knowledge, information and the digital evolution.
+She facilitates Q and A style debates at corporate conferences and conducts interviews with leaders across many industries as part of her Facilitation business.
+Monica is a total news junky whose advice to all students entering Macleay College to study journalism is to immerse themselves in the world of knowledge, information and the digital evolution.

 DIPLOMA OF JOURNALISMfind out more

 Our Diploma of Journalism is designed to prepare you for the media world by putting you to work as a real reporter from the first day of your journalism course.

 Taught by working journalists, you will be given in-depth and practical journalism training and learn the basics of news research and what makes a great story, as well as the essential skills to become a specialist writer or a foreign correspondent.
 No other writing courses give such an awesome insight into what it’s really like to be a professional journalist in Australia and around the world.

 You will also gain a solid foundation in video, mobile phone (MOJO) and radio journalism.
 Learn camera work plus news production skills that help you find your professional voice.
 It’s the best way to get ready for a career in journalism, in only 12 months.